CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: Abstract

 \section{Abstract}

 In this paper, we study the problem of jointly estimating the optical flow and scene flow from synchronized 2D and 3D data.
-Previous methods either employ a complex pipeline which splits the joint task into independent stages, or fuse 2D and 3D information in an ``early-fusion'' or ``late-fusion'' manner.
+Previous methods either employ a complex pipeline that splits the joint task into independent stages, or fuse 2D and 3D information in an ``early-fusion'' or ``late-fusion'' manner.
 Such one-size-fits-all approaches suffer from a dilemma of failing to fully utilize the characteristic of each modality or to maximize the inter-modality complementarity.
 To address the problem, we propose a novel end-to-end framework, called CamLiFlow.
 It consists of 2D and 3D branches with multiple bidirectional connections between them in specific layers.
 Different from previous work, we apply a point-based 3D branch to better extract the geometric features and design a symmetric learnable operator to fuse dense image features and sparse point features.
-We also propose a transformation for point clouds to solve the non-linear issue of 3D-2D projection.
 Experiments show that CamLiFlow achieves better performance with fewer parameters.
 Our method ranks 1st on the KITTI Scene Flow benchmark, outperforming the previous art with 1/7 parameters.
-Code will be made available.
+Code is available at \url{https://github.com/MCG-NJU/CamLiFlow}.